Apple aims to thwart NSO spyware with new iPhone ‘Lockdown Mode’

 Shipping this fall as part of iOS 16, iPadOS 16, and macOS Ventura, the feature is what Apple calls an “extreme” solution for those who may be targeted by Pegasus and other highly advanced spyware.
 You can see why Apple considers Lockdown Mode extreme: when users activate it, many of the features of their iPhone will become inoperable.

-Here’s how it works: If users are notified that they are victims of a spyware attack (something Apple has been doing since November 2021), they can quickly enable Lockdown Mode, which is located in the Privacy & Security section of the Settings app.
+Here’s how it works: If users believe they may be at risk of, or are notified that they are victims of a spyware attack (something Apple has been doing since November 2021), they can quickly enable Lockdown Mode, which is located in the Privacy & Security section of the Settings app.
 Once users select Lockdown Mode, their iPhone, iPad, or Mac will restart and the following features will be unavailable:

-- All message attachments in the Messages app—except for photos—from all senders.
+- All message attachments in the Messages app—except for photos—from all senders

-- FaceTime calls from people you have not FaceTimed before.
+- FaceTime calls from people you have not FaceTimed before

-- Various web browsing technologies are blocked, including advanced technologies such as just-in-time (JIT) JavaScript compilation.
+- Various web browsing technologies are blocked, including advanced technologies such as just-in-time (JIT) JavaScript compilation

-- Shared photo albums and new Shared Albums requests in the Photos app.
+- Shared photo albums and new Shared Albums requests in the Photos app

-- Wired connections from an iPhone to another device (via a USB cable), if the iPhone is locked.
+- Wired connections from an iPhone to another device (via a USB cable), if the iPhone is locked

-- Invitations in Apple Services from people you have not interacted with before.
+- Invitations in Apple Services from people you have not interacted with before

-- Configuration profiles, such as those used by VPNs or school networks.
+- Configuration profiles, such as those used by VPNs or school networks

 What these blocked features have in common is they are frequently the vectors by which zero-day, zero-click exploits are delivered.

-Thankfully, most Apple users will never have to worry about Lockdown Mode: Most people anre unlikely to be targeted by highly complex spyware such as Pegasus.
+Thankfully, most Apple users will never have to worry about Lockdown Mode: Most people are unlikely to be targeted by highly complex spyware, such as Pegasus.
 However, for those who are at risk, Lockdown Mode should a huge boon, as it quickly locks down all the currently known spyware entry paths to an iPhone.

 Trouble ahead

-In the coming years, global military or mercenary-grade spyware use is expected to only increase, potentially threatening the safety or very lives of thousands of journalists and human rights activists.
+In the coming years, global military or mercenary-grade spyware use is only expected to increase, potentially threatening the safety, or very lives, of thousands of journalists and human rights activists.
 Apple says it’s already detected the use of spyware against its users from 151 countries around the world.
 However, the company would not disclose just how many users have been targeted, citing its ongoing litigation against the NSO Group.

-On the positive side, Apple says that Lockdown Mode in its current form would have successfully thwarted all attempted Pegasus spyware attacks in the past,based on all currently known exploit vectors.
-Yet Apple does acknowledge that the fight against spyware is a cat-and- mouse game.
+On the positive side, Apple says that Lockdown Mode in its current form would have successfully thwarted all attempted Pegasus spyware attacks in the past, based on all currently known exploit vectors.
+Yet Apple does acknowledge that the fight against spyware is a cat-and-mouse game.
 That’s why Lockdown Mode is expandable: As new exploits are detected in the future, Apple will adapt the feature to fight them.

-Lockdown Mode is available in the current developer betas of iOS 16, iPadOS 16, and MacOS Ventura and will ship to all users with the public release of those operating systems this fall,.
-Announcing the feature, Apple’s head of Security Engineering and Architecture, Ivan Krstić, said, “Lockdown Mode is a groundbreaking capability that reflects our unwavering commitment to protecting users from even the rarest, most sophisticated attacks.
+Lockdown Mode is available in the current developer betas of iOS 16, iPadOS 16, and MacOS Ventura and will ship to all users with the public release of those operating systems this fall.
+Announcing the feature, Apple’s head of security engineering and architecture, Ivan Krstić, said, “Lockdown Mode is a groundbreaking capability that reflects our unwavering commitment to protecting users from even the rarest, most sophisticated attacks.
 While the vast majority of users will never be the victims of highly targeted cyberattacks, we will work tirelessly to protect the small number of users who are.”